mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 - [ ] RStudio installed:

   - [ ] [RStudio installed on Windows 10/11](/post/2020/04/13/rstudio-installation-on-windows-10/)
-  - [ ] RStudio installed on a WURclient via Software Center, or
+  - [ ] RStudio installed on a WURclient via Software Center/WUR Appstore, or
   - [ ] [RStudio installed on a WURclient using a custom installation](/post/2021/06/17/rstudio-installation-wurclient/)

 ## Installation